aeonSolutions/PCB-Prototyping-Catalogue/Fully-Tested-Working-PCB-Catalogue/README.md

 If you have done so, and still cannot access , send me an email at mtpsilva@gmail.com or alternatively send me a message on whatsApp or Telegram.

+**How access fees work**

-access fees are divided into:
+Access fees are divided into the following two categories:

 - commercial uses

 Is allowed selling and reselling of the PCB.
 All other restritions apply as stated in Creative Commons Share Alike license.